-ln her new artistic series titled 'Colourism', Caroline Chinakwe London-based fashion stylist turned artist, and creator of lifestyle and interiors brand Chinakwe tackles one of the primary issues facing global black communities today.
+ln her new artistic series titled 'Colourism', Caroline Chinakwe, London-based stylist turned artist, and creator of lifestyle and interiors brand Chinakwe, tackles one of the primary issues she feels global black communities are facing today.
 Often the subject of controversy frequently referred to in hushed tones, colourism is a subject that has long been hidden away from the spotlight.
 Now, Caroline Chinakwe hopes to shed more light on the nuances surrounding the issue with the hope that this collection will finally start much needed conversation.

-Caroline's recently launched brand Chinakwe offers a range of Afro-lux fashions and customisable premium soft furnishings including velvet reupholstered vintage chairs, Chichester footstalls, lampshades and satin and velvet cushions.
+Caroline's recently launched brand Chinakwe offers a range of Afro-lux fashions and customisable premium soft furnishings including velvet reupholstered vintage chairs, Chichester footstalls, lampshade, and satin and velvet cushions.

 Pictured: Caroline Chinakwe

 Obviously, you have a fashion background.
 What made you decide to transition to art and product design?

 I transitioned to art because I wanted to put out images that reflected my culture that I wasn’t able to produce in fashion.
 The types of models I wanted to work with in fashion, I didn’t have access to them.
 The type of styling I wanted to see, I couldn’t really put it together.
 So, the easiest thing for me to do was to collage them together myself.
 Look at models that I really wanted to work with, find them online and collage the type of styling I wanted to do using different mediums.